ovidiudeica/myfirstslideshow/_posts/0000-01-02-ovidiudeica.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-"Float like a butterfly, sting like a bee" - Muhammad Ali Use the left arrow to go back!
+"I am a part of all that I have met" - Alfred Tennyson Use the left arrow to go back!